ammar-homaida-statistics/easystatisticsacademy/foundations/what-comes-next-descriptive-statistics/index.md

     <p>
       The next section introduces formal descriptive tools.
-      The concepts learned here ensure those tools are used correctly and responsibly.
+      The concepts you have learned ensure those tools are used correctly and interpreted properly.
     </p>
   </div>
 </section>

 <section class="section section-next">
   <div class="content-narrow">